About David

 Do I qualify for the discount?

 If you are a: student in any form of educational or vocational institution, an adult 60 or older, a self-identified person with disabilities, or an employee or contractor of a non-profit society or charity; then yes!
-Regardless if you are in one of these categories if you make less than $30'000/year there is a good chance you can get partial coverage for treatment through MSP.
-All you need for the coverage is to provide your health number through the Janeapp booking.
+Regardless if you are in one of these categories if you are eligible for MSP Supplementary Benefits, then there is a good chance you can get partial coverage for treatment through MSP.
+All you need to do is apply for the coverage, and provide your personal health number during the Janeapp booking.

 Can I just get a massage?